 Energy, enthusiasm and follow-through are the principles upon which I base my life, my role as husband and father, and my career as a small business owner.
 They are also the principles upon which I base my intention to run for the riding of Fredericton West-Hanwell.

 I was born on April 11, 1969, and raised in Oromocto.
 I am the middle child of Anne Marie Duffie and the late William “Bill” Duffie.
 My father, also born in Oromocto, represented Sunbury County in the New Brunswick Legislature from 1960 to 1970.
 He served as Minister of Youth and Welfare from 1960 to 1966, and Minister of Natural Resources from 1966 to 1970.
 From 1986 to 1989 he served as Mayor of Oromocto.
 So yes, I grew up in a political family.
-Dinner table conversations were almost always about politics and how the political process can improve people’s lives.
+Dinner table conversations were often about politics and how the political process can improve people’s lives.
 My mother and father believed community is strength.
-That’s what I believe too.
+That’s what I believe, too.

 More than 25 years ago, I began building my company, Terra Consultants, in Fredericton.
 Terra started as a small IT service centre and grew into a thriving business with computer sales and service, and a large-format graphics division.
-Information technology was our business; building positive relationships was our specialty.
+Information technology was our business; building positive relationships was our specialty

 In 2002, I opened a second business, the Halifax Mac Store, in Halifax.
 At the peak, I employed 23 full-time staff.
 As both businesses evolved, I paid close attention to day-to-day operations.